Spelling Rules and Generalizations

 • moat/mote

-• ai is usually followed by an n or l: sail, main
+ai is most often followed by n or l. rain, sail, complain, retain

-• oa is almost always used in 1 syllable words ONLY: boat, roast
+-oa is almost always used in 1 syllable words and not in 2 or 3 syllable words. boat, roast, etc.

-• eigh is very rare.
-This mnemonic includes the most common eigh words: Eight neighbors weigh as much as a freight of sleighs.
+eigh is a rare spelling for long a.
+The following mnemonic will supply you with the most common words in which it occurs.
+Eight neighbors weigh as much as a freight of sleighs.

-• oe is rare for the long oo sound.
-The most common words are shoe and canoe.
-Remember this mnemonic: Joe hit his foe with the toe of his shoe while in a canoe.
+oe is a rare spelling for long oo.
+The following mnemonic will supply you with the most common words in which it occurs.
+Joe hit his foe with the toe of his shoe while in a canoe.

 A long o vowel team activity/worksheet to make.
 I saw this on Facebook.
 Have students use cutouts or Fundations magnets of oe, oa, and ow.
 They slide down each column with the correct letters and read each word.